-STAMFORD, Conn., July 01, 2024 (GLOBE NEWSWIRE) -- SpringWorks Therapeutics, Inc. (Nasdaq: SWTX), a commercial-stage biopharmaceutical company focused on severe rare diseases and cancer, announced today that the Company has completed the submission of a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) for mirdametinib, an investigational MEK inhibitor, for the treatment of pediatric and adult patients with neurofibromatosis type 1- associated plexiform neurofibromas (NF1-PN).
+STAMFORD, Conn., Aug.
+28, 2024 (GLOBE NEWSWIRE) -- SpringWorks Therapeutics, Inc. (Nasdaq: SWTX), a commercial-stage biopharmaceutical company focused on severe rare diseases and cancer, announced today that the U.S. Food and Drug Administration (FDA) has accepted the Company's New Drug Application (NDA) for mirdametinib, an investigational MEK inhibitor, for the treatment of adult and pediatric patients with neurofibromatosis type 1-associated plexiform neurofibromas (NF1-PN).
+The NDA was granted Priority Review and has been given a Prescription Drug User Fee Act (PDUFA) action date of February 28, 2025.
+In addition, the FDA has stated that it is not currently planning to hold an advisory committee meeting to discuss the application.
+SpringWorks also announced today that the European Medicines Agency (EMA) has validated the Marketing Authorization Application (MAA) for mirdametinib for the treatment of adult and pediatric patients with NF1-PN.
+Mirdametinib has the potential to be the first approved therapy for the treatment of adult patients and a best-in-class therapy for children with NF1-PN.